whaling7509/SAAI/README.md

 -Open CMD

--Run this command: **C:/Python27/scripts/pip install pyttsx** - Command for default python location.
+-Run this command into CMD: **pip install pyttsx** to install pyttsx.